nsh87/mimic-iii-vm/README.md

 into Postgres.

 Log files will be created throughout the provisioning process.
-If you would like to monitor these logs, they will be located in this repo.
+If you would like to monitor these logs, they will be located in the folder for this repo (on your host machine).

 ## Connecting to the Database
 While the VM is booted, local port 2345 is forwarded to the guest VM port